Political system at national level

 Each year, the Government prepares the Estimates of the Receipts and Expenditure of the State.
 This is an outline of the costs of running each Department and Office of State.
 The Estimates are published before the annual Budget.
 The Dáil and the relevant Committees debate the Estimates in detail.
 The Estimates are passed by the Dáil and are given statutory effect by the Appropriation Act.
 The Budget is given immediate legal effect by financial resolutions of the Dáil on the evening of the Budget speech.
 The Finance Act must be passed within 4 months of the Budget.

-At present, budgeting is on an annual basis.
-Proposals for multi-annual budgets are being considered.
+Budgeting is on an annual basis.
 You can view the full text of Ireland's Budget here.

 The Comptroller and Auditor General is appointed under the Constitution to control on behalf of the State all disbursements and to audit all accounts of moneys administered by or under the authority of the Oireachtas.
 The Comptroller's functions are set out in legislation.